 A Case Narrative must be included in each report.
-The Case Narrative contains tables summarizing the samples received, providing a correlation between field sample numbers and laboratory sample numbers, and identifying which analytical test methods were performed.
+The Case Narrative contains tables that summarize the samples received, providing a correlation between field sample identification (ID) numbers and laboratory sample ID numbers, and identifying which analytical test methods were performed.
 When analyses are subcontracted to other laboratories, the Case Narrative must clearly specify which laboratory performed each analysis.
 Samples that were received but not analyzed must also be identified.
 Extractions or analyses that are performed out of holding times must be appropriately noted.
 The Case Narrative must define all data qualifiers or flags used.
 Deviations of any calibration standards or QC sample results from appropriate acceptance limits must be noted and associated corrective actions taken by the laboratory must be discussed.
-Any other factors that could affect the sample results (e.g., air bubbles in VOC sample vials, excess headspace in soil VOC containers, the presence of multiple phases, sample temperature and sample pH excursions, container type or volume, etc.) must be noted.
+Any other factors that could affect the sample results (e.g., air bubbles in volatile organic compound (VOC) sample vials, excess headspace in soil VOC containers, the presence of multiple phases, sample temperature and sample pH excursions, container type or volume, etc.) must be noted.